MrkacekVladimir/carauction/README.md

 - CarAuctionApp.Application = Application specific logic for serving specific use-cases and handling input validation
 - CarAuctionApp.Domain = Core of our domain processes and logic
 - CarAuctionApp.Infrastructure = Interaction with external services such as RabbitMQ for messaging queues
+- CarAuctionApp.Persistence = Split from Infrastructure layer to clearly seperate persistence in EF Core
 - CarAuctionApp.SharedKernel = Shared abstractions, utility classes across our whole application

 ### /tests/